Cars Brands that start with H

 Hindustan Motors Logo

-Among India’s oldest automakers, the Hindustan Motors brand from Calcutta, West Bengal, India, was founded by B.M.
-Birla, in 1942, is well known.
-The brand is part of the conglomerate Birla Technical Services.
-The brand was the country’s auto manufacturing leader for a long time until it ceded the primacy to Maruti Udyog.
-It is known for its model lines Ambassador and Landmaster.
-The latter was based on the Morris Oxford third series, released in 1956.
+Among the oldest Indian automakers, the Hindustan Motors brand from Kolkata (West Bengal, India), founded by B.M.
+Birla in 1942, is well known.
+The brand is part of the Birla Technical Services conglomerate.
+For a long time, the brand was the leading car manufacturer in the country until it lost its supremacy to Maruti Udyog.
+It is known for its Ambassador and Landmaster model ranges.
+The latter was based on the Morris Oxford third series launched in 1956.
 In 2017, the company sold the Ambassador brand to Peugeot SA.

 Hongyan